 What To Do (and Not Do) in Case of an Encounter with ICE

 The administration has said it intends to deport those with criminal convictions, but ICE has also detained people who have been charged but not convicted, as well as people with no criminal record at all.
 ICE usually identifies the person they want to detain and then goes to their homes or workplaces, sometimes to the courts and jails, especially in cities that do not explicitly uphold sanctuary city policies.
 However, they have also picked people up on the streets and often they pick up people along the way who were not the original target.

 Here are some guidelines for what you can or should do in different situations:

 If ICE Comes to Your Home

-Call Your Phone Tree/Buddy System.
-Your network of allies should be alerted.
-They could try and get there in time.
-If not, they can make sure to follow up with authorities and locate you.
+Call your phone tree/buddy system.
+Your network of allies should be alerted to come to your aid.
+Even if they do not arrive in time, they can make sure to follow up with authorities and locate you.
 The phone tree should be designed to get you help to respond to your case, inform your family, our community and mobilize our network of allies, activists and helpers.
 Our community members should make a plan listing the steps the phone tree will follow to notify family, sanctuary and the rest of the response team.
 In case of a raid or if you are in the process of being detained, lock your phone after calling and initiating your phone tree and plan.

-Remain Silent.
-If and when ICE comes in, just give them your Rights Card [Link].
+Remain silent.
+If and when ICE comes in, just give them your Rights Card.
 Do not say anything, do not respond to any questions.
 ICE can use anything you say against you in your proceedings.